michaelnkema1/chickorder/README.md

 ## 👥 Authors

-- ChickOrder Development Team
+- Michael Nkema [mykecodes]

 ## 🙏 Acknowledgments

 - Built with FastAPI and React
-- Inspired by the need to digitize chicken ordering processes
+- Inspired by the need to help my dad's business and digitize chicken ordering processes

 ## 📞 Support